iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 #### select_inputs()

 Selects input addresses for a value transaction.

-Note: This method should only be used internally by [send()](#heading=h.fsosijwv1jo8).
+Note: This method should only be used internally by [send()](#send).
 Also, the input selection method should ensure that the recipient address doesn’t match any of the selected inputs or the remainder address.

-See [Input Selection Process](#heading=h.eby2xfmp8y49) for implementation details
+See [Input Selection Process](#input-selection) for implementation details.

 <table>
   <tr>